-What Can a Handyman Do in Luzerne in Luzerne County, Pennsylvania?
+What Can a Handyman Do Without a License in Luzerne in Luzerne County, Pennsylvania?

 In Pennsylvania, most “handyman” work is legal without a state-issued general contractor license, but home-improvement work on residential property generally triggers Pennsylvania’s Home Improvement Contractor (HIC) registration unless you fall under a narrow exemption (notably very small jobs under $500).
 Separate trade licensing (electrical/plumbing/HVAC) is typically handled at the local (municipal) level, and permits may still be required even when a state registration is not.